Some links on this site are affiliate links and I may earn a small commission at no cost to you. Thank you! Learn more.

 This last week Emma went to a chamber music camp and Johnny to an archery camp.
 This meant more outside structure to our days, but for valuable experiences for the kids.
 Lily and Anna also benefited from time home with just the two of them to dance and eat picnics in fun places throughout the house.

 The beauty of setting simple goals is that they are actually attainable!
 I had three goals for June:

 - Enjoy time off school.
 This was easy!
 My kids have to practice every day, which I combine with a list of activities they can choose from.
 We also have spending at least some time out of doors as an everyday requirement.
 Our family’s summer focus on kindness also helps to create a positive home environment.

 - Sew the project I cut out.
 I love my new Runaround Bag, even though I cut the pieces out wrong and wound up cutting the pleat as a result.
 It’s not perfect – I could point out other mistakes – but it’s a fun bag for running around with kids.
-I originally bought the pattern as part of a Craftsy Kit, but they aren’t selling it any more so you get an Etsy link.
+I originally bought the pattern as part of a Bluprint Kit, but they have gone out of business so you get an Etsy link.
 I included the optional zippered pocket – one step more towards conquering my irrational fear of zippers.
 I do need to work on taking decent photos of bags…

 - Continue to work on organizing and decluttering.
 I made quite a bit of progress on this goal.
 I packed twenty (mostly small book boxes) of things that I decided we can do without until we move sometime this fall.
 I also threw out some things, sold a couple of items, and donated more.